bytefish/bytefish.github.io/blog/fsm_designer.md

 summary: Introduces a tool for designing State Machines.

 In this article I am going to introduce fsm-designer, which is a small Angular application for creating State Machine Diagrams.
-It also serves as a quick introduction for modeling systems as State Machines.
+The article also serves as a quick introduction to modeling systems as State Machines.

 All code can be found in a Git repository at: